 Lael Yonker, MD: Assistant Professor of Pediatrics Center & Director of the MGH Cystic Fibrosis Center, Harvard Medical School/ MGH

-This study will test the hypothesis that Long COVID in children is associated with chronic reservoirs of the SARS-CoV-2 virus in the gut, increased gut epithelial barrier permeability (“leaky gut”), and leakage of viral spike protein into the bloodstream.
-To test this hypothesis, the project team will measure SARS-CoV-2 spike protein and cytokines in blood with very sensitive methods.
-They will also use targeted proteomics to measure zonulin – a biomarker of intestinal permeability discovered and characterized by project team member Dr. Alessio Fasano.
-The project team will additionally work to develop strategies to collect blood and test for SARS-CoV-2 spike protein in a manner that can best be performed rapidly in a clinical setting.
+This study is testing the hypothesis that Long COVID in children is associated with chronic reservoirs of SARS-CoV-2 in the gut, increased gut epithelial barrier permeability (“leaky gut”), and leakage of viral spike protein into the bloodstream.
+To test this hypothesis, the project team is measuring SARS-CoV-2 spike protein and cytokines in blood with very sensitive methods.
+They are also using targeted proteomics to measure zonulin – a biomarker of intestinal permeability discovered and characterized by project team member Dr. Alessio Fasano.
+The project team is additionally working to develop strategies to collect blood and test for SARS-CoV-2 spike protein in a manner that can best be performed rapidly in a clinical setting.

 Additional project information:

 While children were initially thought to be spared from COVID-19, nearly 14.5 million children have been reported as being infected with the SARS-CoV-2 virus to date.
 Children are also not spared from Long COVID: a recent systematic review reported that 25% of infected children develop Long COVID, with common debilitating symptoms including fatigue, sleep disorders, persistent dyspnea, and mood symptoms.
 However, these children are often excluded from large Long COVID studies based on age, so mechanisms driving Long COVID in children have not been well-characterized.